Are you an Above the Line or Below the Line Thinker?Aug 28, 2023

 It goes back to the issue of focus.
 In my experience, below-the-line things—the annoying habits of a spouse or co-worker, the poor decisions of the CEO or the government, my own failed relationships or efforts at work—have a gravitational energy that is unmatched.

 When I focus on the negative of a person, I’m quick to notice another negative thing.
 That becomes the storyline.
 The above-the-line material actually gets harder to find.
+This was pretty much the premise of the show Seinfeld.

 Sounds like Philippians, huh?